Dry Eye Symptoms

 What's the 20-20-20 rule?

 Every 20 minutes, look at something 20 feet away for 20 seconds.
-Simple.
-The point is forcing yourself to blink properly.
-When you stare at a screen, your blink rate drops from 15–20 times per minute to maybe 5.
-That's not enough to keep your tear film intact.
-The CAO has more on this.
+Sounds too simple to actually work, but the point isn't really the distance.
+It's forcing you to blink.
+When you're focused on a screen your blink rate drops from a normal 15 to 20 per minute down to maybe 4 or 5, and your tear film simply cannot hold up with that little maintenance.
+The Canadian Association of Optometrists has a good breakdown on this.

 Content reviewed by Dr. Davinder Sidhu, Optometrist.